 This paper explores how the concept of gender has been received by the Catholic Church over the last three decades.
 Starting with the recent debates around gay marriage in France, Professor Robcis tries to understand why many Catholic thinkers and activists have invoked a ‘theory of gender’ as both the origin and the outcome of gay marriage and why they have turned to the concept of the human (in humanism and in anthropology) as an alternative model for organizing both the social and the sexual.

 The next meeting of the 2014-2015 Triangle Intellectual History Seminar is Sunday, March 22, 2015.
-Kris Manjapra, Assistant Professor of History at Tufts University will be leading a discussion on “Twin Cities of Counter-Modernity: The Tangled Intellectual History of Berlin and Calcutta in the Age of Empire.”
+Kris Manjapra, Assistant Professor of History at Tufts University will be leading a discussion on “Twin Cities of Modernism: The Tangled Intellectual History of Berlin and Calcutta in the Age of Empire.”

 The next meeting of the 2014-2015 Triangle Intellectual History Seminar is Sunday, April 12, 2015.
 Eric Oberle, Assistant Professor of History in the Faculty of Interdisciplinary Humanities and Communications at Arizona State University will be leading a discussion on “Negative Identity and the Twentieth Century: Adorno, Dubois, Heidegger, Arendt.”